-- Safeguards against 'mining' (over-exploitation) of the resources or 'creaming' (excessive selective harvesting) of the Management Unit's most valuable species, according to Criterion 5.2; and - Preventing, mitigating or compensating for negative externalities as required in the Principles and Criteria (see Criterion 5.3).
+• Safeguards against 'mining' (over-exploitation) of the resources or 'creaming' (excessive selective harvesting) of the Management Unit's most valuable species, according to Criterion 5.2; and

-5.5.1 Sufficient funds are allocated to implement the management plan in order to meet this standard and to ensure long-term economic viability.

-Verifiers: Budget, Management Plan, interviews with forest manager.

-SLIMF 5.5.1 Sufficient funds are allocated to implement the management plan in order to meet this standard and to ensure long-term economic viability.

-Verifiers: Budget, Management Plan, interviews with forest manager.

-5.5.2 Expenditures and investments are made to implement the management plan in order to meet this standard and to ensure long-term economic viability.
+- Preventing, mitigating or compensating for negative externalities as required in the Principles and Criteria (see Criterion 5.3). - 5.5.1 Sufficient funds are allocated to implement the management plan in order to implement fully the social and environmental requirements of this standard and to ensure long-term economic viability. - Verifiers: Budget, Management Plan, interviews with forest manager.
+Evidence in the Management Plan of climate adaptability forecast and resilience re, species selection and chosen management methodology. - SLIMF 5.5.1.1 Funds are allocated to implement the management plan in order to meet this standard and to ensure long-term economic viability consistent with the impacts of the operations. - 5.5.2 Expenditures and investments are made to implement the management plan in order to meet this standard and to ensure long-term economic viability.

-Verifiers: Business Plan, Budget projections, interviews with forest manager.